 1. Steady Growth

 According to the National Housing Bank’s (NHB) RESIDEX, which tracks housing prices in major cities across India, the residential real estate market has witnessed consistent growth over the years.
-As per the NHB RESIDEX data, the composite index for residential properties in India has shown an upward trend, indicating positive returns on investment.
+This upward trend suggests that, under the right conditions, real estate can be considered to offer potential for long-term capital appreciation.

 2. Increasing Urbanisation